otonnesen/Paper-Cup-Proposal/README.md

 * When do people drink the most coffee?
 * Do they leave campus with the mug?
 * Do they care?
+* maybe we just start with residence and move from there.

 * look at the effectiveness of the current projects/solutions
 * look at some examples of other places that have done similar things